 Although developed in collaboration with the U.S. Army, the intent of the program is to provide an opportunity for both military officers and civilians to earn a master’s degree in supply chain management.

 Students in the Master of Supply Chain Management program will be able to:

-- Apply cross-disciplinary skills to foster innovative solutions to supply chain challenges and opportunities
+- Identify innovative solutions: Students will demonstrate the ability to apply and communicate innovative solutions to supply chain challenges and opportunities.

 VCU Graduate Bulletin, VCU Graduate School and general academic policies and regulations for all graduate students in all graduate programs

 The VCU Graduate Bulletin website documents the official admission and academic rules and regulations that govern graduate education for all graduate programs at the university.
 These policies are established by the graduate faculty of the university through their elected representatives to the University Graduate Council.

 It is the responsibility of all graduate students, both on- and off-campus, to be familiar with the VCU Graduate Bulletin as well as the Graduate School website and academic regulations in individual school and department publications and on program websites.
 However, in all cases, the official policies and procedures of the University Graduate Council, as published on the VCU Graduate Bulletin and Graduate School websites, take precedence over individual program policies and guidelines.